ladyd252/bad-baby/_drafts/tiramisu.md

     might be required.
 ---

 Tiramisu is my old faithful.
-While not too complicated, the delicious layers of boozed up coffee-ness and creamy custard are crowd pleasers.
+While not too complicated, the delicious layers of boozed up coffee-ness and creamy custard are trusted crowd pleasers.
 Its also the cake my mom usually requests I make for special events.
-A while back we went over to my parents house for Rosh Hashana, and this baby made an appearance.
+A little while back we went over to my parents house for Rosh Hashana, and this baby made an appearance.
 While not a traditional dessert for the Jewish New Year, its a traditional dessert for our family\!

 ![](/uploads/dsc-0016.jpg){: width="600" height="397"}